-Once during the internship, a formal Treatment Plan is to be submitted to the intern's faculty supervisor.
-The format for the plan may be one which is used at the clinic or agency where the internship is taking place or the student may utilize a format copied from one provided by the supervisor.
-The plan you submit must include the following content:
+Twice during the internship, a formal Treatment Plan is to be submitted to the intern's faculty supervisor.
+The format for the plan may be one which is used at the clinic or agency where the internship is taking place or alternatively, may utilize a format copied from one provided by the supervisor.
+As a minimum the plan you submit must include the following content: